ponylang/rfcs/text/0000-assign-param-syntax.md

 # Motivation

-*Note: The syntax examples and text of this RFC assume that the RFC for "explicit self member access" with the `@` character have already been accepted and included in the language.
-If you haven't read the other RFC yet, please review that first, then read this one with that context.*

 In current Pony syntax, there can be significant code redundancy required to build simple data classes that take the arguments of their constructors and simply assign them to the field of the same name.

 One must declare the field, with its name and type, then declare the parameter with the same name and type in a particular position, then write an assignment statement in the body of the method.